t3l3machus/hoaxshell/README.md

 [![License](https://img.shields.io/badge/license-BSD-red.svg)](https://github.com/t3l3machus/hoaxshell/blob/main/LICENSE.md)
 <img src="https://img.shields.io/badge/Maintained%3F-Yes-96c40f">

 :warning: **Update**: As of 2022-10-18, hoaxshell is detected by AMSI ([malware-encyclopedia](https://www.microsoft.com/en-us/wdsi/threats/malware-encyclopedia-description?name=VirTool%3aPowerShell%2fXoashell.A&threatid=2147833654)).
-I added the -o (--obfuscate) option that seems to make generated payloads undetectable (for now).
-I will try to enhance the auto-obfuscate function in the future.
+You can of course generate payloads and obfuscate them manually or by using automated tools.
+I will try to enhance the auto-obfuscate `-o (--obfuscate)` function in the future.

 ## Purpose
 hoaxshell is a Windows reverse shell payload generator and handler that abuses the http(s) protocol to establish a beacon-like reverse shell, based on the following concept: